Projector Reviews Images

 Posted on December 29, 2024 by Phil Jones

-The Elite Screens Aeon CineWhite A8K is an acoustically transparent screen system, and it is available in six sizes ranging from 103” to 150”.
-The 123-inch unit that I reviewed retails for just $1128.50.
-This screen targets home theater enthusiasts who care about sound as much as video quality.
+The Elite Screens Aeon CineWhite A8K is an acoustically transparent screen system, and it is available in 16:9 and 2.35:1 aspect ratios.
+The 16:9 screens are offered in six sizes ranging from 103” to 150”, and Elite Screens just added three new sizes in the 2.35:1 aspect ratio: 125”, 138”, and 158”.
+I reviewed a 123-inch 16:9 screen, which retails for just $1128.50.
+The Aeon CineWhite A8K targets home theater enthusiasts who care about sound as much as video quality.
 Compared to other high-quality acoustically transparent screens, the Aeon CineWhite A8K is quite affordable.

 A screen is an important part of a projection system, so we're always looking for opportunities to review them.
 While setting up such large screens can be challenging due to their size, my work in designing and building projection systems often provides the perfect opportunity to test new models.